Out and About – Wyre Forest

 Needless to say it didn’t hang around to get many photos, so we went back to the track and headed along to an area with sunny sheltered banks.
 Here there were numerous Pearl Bordered Fritillaries fluttering in the sunshine.
 We were really chuffed initially to get these distant shots of a pair getting down to business.

-But then Chris spotted a pair clearly too engrossed in what they were about to be bothered by us taking photos!
-He managed to get a whole series of them together.
-In the photos you can clearly see how pearlescent the central white spot in particular is.
+But eventually we spotted a pair clearly too engrossed in what they were about to be bothered by us taking photos!
+I managed to get a few photos of them together.
+In the photo you can see how pearlescent the central white spot in particular is.
 I love the underside of their wings – like beautiful stained glass windows.

 Of course although the fritillaries were the highlight, there was lots to see besides the butterflies.
 Spring flowers were abundant, attracting a variety of insects.
 I’m not too hot on wildflower ID, but I’m fairly sure the following are Greater Stitchwort, Jack-by-the-Hedge (aka Garlic Mustard) and Yellow Deadnettle.

-There were also a few day flying moths about, two of which we’d not seen before.
+There were also a few day flying moths about, some of which I’d not seen before.
 The Small Purple-barred (Phytometra viridaria) was a new one, but was thankfully easy to identify.

 So all in all a very good day out.
 The Wyre Forest is definitely worth a visit for anyone wanting to see the beautiful Pearl Bordered Fritillaries.